By Brian Hogan

 The command line interface is a non-graphical way to interact with your computer.
 Instead of clicking buttons with your mouse, you’ll type commands as text and receive text-based feedback.
 The command line, also known as a shell, lets you automate many tasks you do on your computer daily, and is an essential tool for software developers.

-While the command line interface on macOS has a lot of the functionality you’d find in Linux and other Unix systems, it does not ship with a good package manager.
+While the command line interface on macOS has a lot of the functionality you’d find in Linux and other Unix systems, it does not ship with a package manager.
 A package manager is a collection of software tools that work to automate software installations, configurations, and upgrades.
 Package managers keep the software they install in a central location and can maintain all software packages on the system in formats that are commonly used.

 In this tutorial you’ll install and use Homebrew on your Mac.
+You’ll install system tools and desktop applications from the command line interface.

 To access the command line interface on your Mac, you’ll use the Terminal application provided by macOS.
 Like any other application, you can find it by going into Finder, navigating to the